Dylan Ratigan

 Dylan Jason Ratigan (born April 19, 1972) is an American businessman, author, film producer, former host of MSNBC's The Dylan Ratigan Show and political commentator for The Young Turks.
 He was a candidate for the U.S. House of Representatives in New York's 21st Congressional District.
-He is a former contributor to The Huffington Post.

-The former Global Managing Editor for Corporate Finance at Bloomberg L.P., Ratigan has developed and launched more than six broadcast and new media properties.
-They include CNBC's Fast Money and Closing Bell, as well as DylanRatigan.com, which hosts his podcast, Greedy Bastards Antidote.
+Ratigan was formerly Global Managing Editor for Corporate Finance at Bloomberg News.
+Ratigan has developed and launched CNBC's Fast Money and Closing Bell, as well as DylanRatigan.com, which hosts his podcast, Greedy Bastards Antidote.

 From 2009 to 2012, Ratigan hosted The Dylan Ratigan Show, the highest-rated non-prime time show on MSNBC, aimed at critiquing what Ratigan described as an unholy alliance between big business and government.

 His first book, Greedy Bastards, was released in 2012, and spent five consecutive weeks on The New York Times Best Sellers List.

 In 2017, he joined The Young Turks as a political commentator.
+From 2011 to 2017, he was a contributor to HuffPost.